egryaznov/vim-tautology/README.md

 You will need the last version of Vim and the third version of python interpreter to run the plugin.
 Make sure the command `python3` is available on your system.

-**IMPORTANT**
+**!IMPORTANT!**

 Manually set the path to the directory of this plugin by assigning it to the variable `g:tautology_dir`.
 For example, default is:
 `let g:tautology_dir = ~/.vim/plugged/vim-tautology/`.
 Change it if you either of Windows or not using vim-plug.

 ## Configuration
-There are 4 main variables that let you control the behaviour of this plugin:
+There are 5 main variables that let you control the behaviour of this plugin:
+0. `g:tautology_dir`.
+Path to the directory of this plugin.
+Please set this variable manually to ensure the correct workings of the plugin.
+Default is `~/.vim/plugged/vim-tautology`.
 1. `g:tautology_mark`.
 The string that will be used as a prefix to recurring words.
 Default value is `@`.
 2. `g:tautology_stop_words`.
 The list of words that are too ubiquitous to consider, like "and", "the", "as" and so on.
 The words in this list will be omitted when marking tautologies.
 Default is `['I', 'the', 'a', 'an', 'to', 'be', 'of', 'and', 'in', 'that', 'this',